Connall1234/rest_booking/README.md

 ### **Navbar**

-Our navbar has a make a booking/manage a booking function, which can only take you to manage/make a booking if the user is logged in, otherwise it takes you to a login page, this is to incentivise the user to sign up.
+Our Navbar has a make a booking/manage a booking function, which can only take you to manage/make a booking if the user is logged in, otherwise it takes you to a login page, this is to incentivise the user to sign up.

 ![Navbar LRG](read_me_img/navbar_largescreen.png)